-Lai Cha is made by brewing black tea through a silk stocking type filter, in a similar way to Malaysian and Singaporean Teh Tarik.
-Evaporated milk is then poured in straight from the tin, which balances the bitterness of the tea to produce an intense yet smooth flavor and rusty color.
+Lai Cha is made by brewing black tea through a silk stocking filter, in a similar way to Malaysian and Singaporean Teh Tarik.
+Evaporated milk is then poured in straight from the tin, which balances the tea’s bitterness to produce an intense yet smooth flavor and rusty color.
 Making a perfect cup of Lai Cha is an art form.
 Apprentices learn from a tea master, who teaches that the tea must be poured from the correct height, otherwise the leaves full aroma is not released.

-The porcelain cup that Lai Cha is typically served in is as much a part of the tradition.
-With its extra thick rim and weighty feel it’s like a beefy brother to a traditional tea-cup.
-Unless the restaurant just ordered new cups, it’s likely yours will be chipped or cracked – hey you wanted “authentic”, right?
-You’ll get this type of cup in most of Hong Kong’s multitude of cha chaan teng or “tea restaurants”.
+The porcelain cup in which Lai Cha is typically served, is a strong part of the tradition.
+With its extra thick rim and heft, it resembles a beefy brother to a regular tea-cup.
+Unless the restaurant just ordered new cups, there’s a good chance yours will be chipped or cracked – hey you wanted “authentic”, right?

-Lai cha is best boiling hot and in the first few sips, when the full sharpness of the tea leaves and smoothness of the milk bursts through.
-Early on I noticed Hong Kong people asking for an extra cup of boiling water which they’d pour into the tea when it started to go cold.
-When I do this myself in other countries – I can’t bear cold tea – I get looked at like I’m trying to get an extra cup of tea for free, but in Hong Kong it’s perfectly normal.
+I love Lai Cha boiling hot and in the first few sips, when the tea is at its boldest.
+Early on, I noticed Hong Kong people asking for an extra cup of boiling water which they’d pour into their tea when it started going cold.
+Now I find myself doing the same in other countries, and get some odd looks in return.

-Have you ever tried Hong Kong-style milk tea?
-Please share your experiences in the comments!
+Have you ever tried Lai Cha?
+I’d love to hear in the comments!